 - Usually, calling Customer Care is the first step.
 If there is anything else you need to do, Customer Care will let you know.
 Please call Customer Care at 1-800-982-3117.
 Customer Care Specialists are available to answer your call directly 8 a.m. to 8 p.m. seven days a week from October 1 through March 31 (except Thanksgiving and Christmas), and 8 a.m. to 8 p.m.
-Monday through Friday and 9 a.m. to 1 p.m.
-Saturdays from April 1 through September 30 (except holidays).
+Monday through Friday from April 1 through September 30 (except holidays).
 Our automated telephone system is available 24 hours a day, seven days a week for self-service options.
 TTY users call 711. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing.